tenzir/tenzir/web/docs/platform-cli.md

 #### `<workspace_id>`

-The unique id of the workspace, as shown in `tenzir-platform workspace list` or `tenzir-platform admin list-global-workspaces`.
+The unique ID of the workspace, as shown in `tenzir-platform workspace list` or `tenzir-platform admin list-global-workspaces`.

 ## Manage Nodes